5 Fundamental Copywriting Tips For Rural Businesses

 1. Know Who You’re Talking To

-The first thing you need to do is to really understand your target audience.
+The first copywriting tip you need to understand your target audience.
 That’s how you make an emotional connection.
 Tell the story they want to hear and live it to transfer those emotions to your readers and get them emotionally invested in what you have to offer.

 2. Use Sensory and Power Words

 Power words are exactly what they sound like.
-They’re strong words that evoke some sort of emotion and excitement out of the reader.
+They’re strong words that evoke some sort of emotion and excitement in the reader.
 Sensory words are words that involve the imagination triggering senses like taste and smell.
-Grab my free ebook: Power words: Your Secret Sauce To Copywriting Success.

 3. Be Different